Auditory > Auditory Attention

 Learn more about this exercise:

 This exercise stimulates the prefrontal cortex, which interacts with temporal lobe regions in auditory cognition.
 The ventral prefrontal cortex is essential for auditory and audiovisual working memory.
-Additionally, our capacity to use language is usually located in the left hemisphere of the brain.
-Specifically for this exercise, Wernicke’s area is stimulated which is associated with comprehension.
+Additionally, our capacity to use language is usually located in the brain’s left hemisphere.
+Precisely for this exercise, Wernicke’s area, which is associated with comprehension, is stimulated.

-This exercise, is a direct translation to real life.
-Just like in real life, the user has to listen to a voicemail and remember information regarding the voicemail.
+This exercise is a direct translation of real life.
+In real life, the user must listen to a voicemail and remember information.

 A very high degree of control is available.
 The parameters that can be selected are: